hstsethi/hstsethi/README.md

 Fingerprint: `D921 11B3 4556 7FB6 9040  C648 2E58 3E92 BF75 68C1`

-Checkout my [website](https://hstsethi.vercel.app) for additional info, short autobiography, resume and my blogs.
+Check out my [website](https://hstsethi.vercel.app) for additional info, short autobiography, resume and my blogs.

+For more information regarding my finance journey, check out my free financial autobiography : [From Coins To 25% In Equity At 18](https://hstsethi.vercel.app/posts/finance/from-coins-to-25-equity-at-18)

+In it I share how a coin collection hobby paved my way as an equity trader who made 25% in equity at the age of 18, on his own.

 ## Stats